 Once it is rendered useless, place in sealed bag or container (remember to remove all personal information from prescription bottles) and place in trash cart.

 Residents with current water bill and matching ID can drop off metal to be recycled at the Environmental Collection Center for no fee during Household Chemical Disposal Hours (Wednesdays 2 - 6 p.m. and Saturdays 8 a.m. - 1 p.m.).
 If you have difficulty transporting your metal items you wish to have recycled to the Household Chemical Disposal center, Environmental Services crew can pick-up your metal items and appliances curbside for recycling.
 White Appliance and metal curbside pick-up is a $15.00 fee added to the resident's next utility bill.
-Fill out the form online or call 972-292-5900 to schedule your pick-up.
+Fill out the form online to schedule your pick-up.
 Pick-up for metal recycling occurs on Thursdays and must be scheduled before noon on the day before pick-up.
 Please note: we don't accept lawn mowers, weed eaters, grills, or anything else with fuel or oil inside at the time of disposal.
 We appreciate your cooperation in ensuring the safety of our crew.